Programming-from-A-to-Z/Bot-Code-of-Conduct/README.md

 3. Consider limits on interactions!
      * One option is to block your bot from any replies or @ mentions of any kind.
-     * Another option is to restrict your bot from replying to or @ mentioning only people who follow the bot ("opt-in")
+     * Another option is to restrict your bot to replying to or @ mentioning only people who follow the bot ("opt-in")

 ## Consequences
 1. What is the full range of possible outputs?